scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 #### `issuer` Field - Additional Information {#issuer}

 The `issuer` field contains the distinguished name (DN) of the CA that created the certificate. {{RFC5280}}, section 4.1.2.4, describes the field's syntax and attributes.
 In addition to these attributes, SCION implementations MUST also support the SCION-specific attribute `ISD-AS number`.
-This attribute is specified below.
+See [](#isd-as-nr).

 ##### `ISD-AS number` Attribute {#isd-as-nr}